jd28/rollnw/README.md

 rollNW is an homage to Neverwinter Nights in C++.
 It started as reusable NWN infrastructure and is broadening toward support for a modern authored RPG toolset/game: content formats, rules, scripting, rendering validation, networking foundations, and the runtime services needed to make those pieces authorable and playable.
 See the [docs](https://rollnw.readthedocs.io/en/latest/) and [tests](https://github.com/jd28/rollnw/tree/main/tests) for more info.
 Opening an IDE is going to get the most current view.

 **Transition warning:** rollNW is in active transition.
-Older docs and APIs may show a narrower NWN library cross section of the project.
-Current work is reframing the codebase as a foundation for an authored RPG toolset/game, with `nw::gfx` as the low-level graphics layer, `lib/nw/render` and `mudl` for renderer-backed asset validation, Smalls as the rule/script authoring path, and networking/runtime services as part of the long-term foundation.
+Older docs and APIs may show a narrower NWN-library cross section of the project.
 Until there is a real release, assume APIs and subsystem boundaries can move.

 ## Features